GiovanniBillo/Cloud_basic_project/Report Cloud Computing.md

 **Observations:**
 - **Very similar results for both environments** in HPCC tests.
 When conducted on the host machine directly, most metrics improve.
-- **Containers perform slightly better in DGEMM (Matrix Multiplication)**.
+- **Containers perform way better in DGEMM (Matrix Multiplication)**.
-- **RandomAccess and FFT performance remains low in both**, indicating high memory latency.
+- **RandomAccess and FFT performance remains low**, indicating high memory latency.
 Running directly on the host machine also doesn't improve this metric

 ### **Stress-NG Benchmark Comparison (CPU, Memory, Network)**